mit-submit/submit-users-guide/source/running.rst

 Submitting to the different clusters
 ====================================

-Here we provide the recipies to run at different clusters.
+Here we provide the recipes to run at different clusters.

 Glidein submission to T2/T3
 ***************************